-In closing, the Township intends to maintain its overall positive financial condition by carefully monitoring the activity in all of the Township's funds and by taking actions necessary to keep its funds, and the Township as a whole, on stable financial ground.
+The challenge for all townships is to provide quality services to the public while staying within the restrictions imposed by limited funding.
+The Township's financial condition strengthened during 2022.
+The Township intends to maintain this positive financial condition by carefully monitoring the activity in all of the Township's funds and by taking actions necessary to keep our funds, and the Township as a whole, on stable financial ground.